It’s your favorite blogger here, reporting on the 2020 US election.

 Anyway, later on, when I was a teenager, other kinds of fun emerged.
 There was sex, there were drugs, and there were video games.

 I (eventually) had a ton of sex.
 But I also yearned to try drugs and video games.
-Unfortunately, my parents were anti-videogame, and – despite what I learned about peer pressure in high school “health” class, none of the cooler kids at my school ever insisted that I try drugs with them.
+Unfortunately, my parents were anti-videogame, and – despite what I learned about peer pressure in high school “health” class, none of the cooler kids at my school ever insisted that I try lots of drugs with them.

 And so, my teenage years passed, boring as hell, in the desert, with a life that was nothing like what you used to see on Saved by the Bell or Gossip Girl.